AustinMatherne/thinX/README.md

 ### Dependencies

-thinX is developed with Python 3 and PyQt 5.
+thinX is developed with Python 3, PyQt 5, nose for testing, and cx-Freeze for binary distribution.

 ### Versioning